 How to Connect to Remote Databases Using SQL Management Studio

-Why Connect to Remote Databases?
+Why Connect to a Remote Database?

 - Centralized Data Management: Access and manage databases hosted on cloud servers or remote machines.